yaellevy/Capella/README.md

 3. Paste them in any .txt file you would like to use as a log.

 *To Load Sights*
-1. Highlight the the 2 tables that you pasted into the .txt file of choice.
+1. Highlight the 2 tables that you pasted into the .txt file of choice.
 2. Copy to the computer's clipboard via CTRL-C or using the mouse.
 3. In Capella, click File-Load Sights from Clipboard or CTRL-l